medikoo/serverless-plugin-transpiler/README.md

   - serverless-plugin-transpiler
 ```

-2. Configure _transpiler_ module, it should reside somewhere with your service.
+2. Configure _transpiler_ module, it should reside somewhere within your service.

 _Transpiler_ should be a function that on `content` (file contents) and `filePath` (full path to module)
 returns transpiled (if needed) content.
 Handling is as follows: